This is a much more personal account than my other Romancing Repose posts, but I decided to include it in the series.

-Not to mention that, between my disability and my kinks, I often feel like the mores of the past are still cast upon my body.
+Not to mention that, between my disability and my sexuality, I often feel like the mores of the past are still cast upon my body.
 I feel a deeper connection to stories from the past in this regard.
 Don’t get me wrong, I know so much has changed for the better.
 I am aware that the happily ever after’s I imagine for my Old West gunslingers and ferocious Flappers didn’t take place for so very many of my ancestors.
-But in my romance, it’s the bite I can feel when other scenarios leave me numb.
+But in my idea of romance, it’s the bite I can feel when other scenarios leave me numb.

-I so I seek out my ancestors—kinky, disabled, sexually fluid—in snippets of graveled text from old newspapers, in the looped longing of handwritten letters, in glances glimpsed in sepia-toned photographs.
+I so I seek out my ancestors—embodied outliers—in snippets of graveled text from old newspapers, in the looped longing of handwritten letters, in glances glimpsed in sepia-toned photographs.

-It reminds me how I combed my media for such subtext as a teenager, how in college I found a strange sort of sacred refuge in Livejournal, clinging to fanfiction to keep an anchor on my own thoughts and feelings.
+It reminds me how I combed my media for such subtext as a teenager, how in college I found a strange sort of sacred refuge in Livejournal, clinging to historical alternative-universe fanfiction to keep an anchor on my own thoughts and feelings.

 Whether it is history or media, I find myself twisting the actual subject until it gets obscure enough to strike a true nerve.
 To pluck a sweet, sensual string.
 To glow, as I think, ah, yes.
 There it is.